retooth2/xenharmlib/doc/quickstart.rst

 Initially, we'll construct the three major scales.
 To do this, we'll start from a C major scale, which has the appropriate structure but the incorrect key.
-Then, we'll transpose it to generate each of our desired three scales.
+Then we'll transpose it to generate each of our three desired scales.
 (Though we could define every scale explicitly, noting all the notes, this approach is simpler and more elegant.)

 .. testcode::